mitul-kalariya/scrapping-webs/README.md

-# {ScrapperName} Scrapping
+# HKET Scrapping

 #### Setup and execution instructions: -

-This repo contains the code to scrap all article links and articles from {BASE_URL} website and the tech stacks used are
+This repo contains the code to scrap all article links and articles from "https://www.hket.com/" website and the tech stacks used are
 - Python 3.10
-- Scrapy
+- Scrapy 2.8.0
+- selenium 4.8.3
+- webdriver-manager 3.8.5

 #### Environment Setup